-Directive is one of the most thoughtful and moving poems by Robert Frost.
-It is, in fact, one of the strangest and most characteristic, most dismaying and most gratifying poems that any poet has ever written.
 The poem reveals Frost’s love of New England and his regret over its dismal present.
-He has nostalgia for the remote past of this region, and directs the reader to find salvation and comfort in the spiritual strength characterising that past.
-He draws our attention towards the original source of life and culture in the present-day New England or the quagmirish nature of human existence at the present, and seeks a change for the better by reverting to the undefiled life in the past.
-The poem contains a directive to the traveller about how to get back to that source, and drink the invigorating water found there, so that he may get rid of the confusion of the present life around him.
+He has nostalgia for the remote past of this region and directs the reader to find salvation and comfort in the spiritual strength characterizing that past.
+He draws our attention towards the original source of life and culture in present-day New England or the quagmire nature of human existence at the present and seeks a change for the better by reverting to the undefiled life in the past.
+The poem contains a directive to the traveler about how to get back to that source, and drink the invigorating water found there, so that he may get rid of the confusion of the present life around him.

-The emptiness, desolation and confusion prevailing in modern life has been nicely recaptured by Frost in the poem.
+The emptiness, desolation, and confusion prevailing in modern life have been nicely recaptured by Frost in the poem.
 He refers to the desertion of homely life and agricultural activities in New England, and to the loss of social and moral values.
 He points to a house ‘that is no more a house’, upon a farm ‘that is no more a farm’, in a town ‘that is no more a town’.
-He talks of the holes and dents made in the road that leads back to that house, which are symbols of the difficulties coming in the way of the search for, or travel to, the source from where our modern life has flowed out.
+He talks of the holes and dents made in the road that leads back to that house, which is a symbol of the difficulties coming in the way of the search for, or travel to, the source from where our modern life has flowed out.

-The playhouse for children, and the deserted house of the grown-ups, and the brook which was the source of water-supply to the house, lie at the end of the road on which someone else has walked in the past before the traveller and on which the traveller is going at present.
+The playhouse for children, and the deserted house of the grown-ups, and the brook which was the source of water supply to the house, lie at the end of the road on which someone else has walked in the past before the traveler and on which the traveler is going at present.
 This road may lead back to the point in the historical past where one may be able to get rid of all the confusion of modern life.

-The poem is, thus, a directive or an injunction guiding the traveller back to the source.
+The poem is, thus, a directive or an injunction guiding the traveler back to the source.
 The source lies in the brook near the spring of a mountain.
-The poet directs the traveller to drink from this brook in a Grail-like goblet belonging to the children’s playhouse.
-He seems to be exhorting us to regain the state of childlike purity and innocence, and avoid the confusion characterising the life of the grown-ups in the present world.
+The poet directs the traveler to drink from this brook in a Grail-like goblet belonging to the children’s playhouse.
+He seems to be exhorting us to regain the state of childlike purity and innocence and avoid the confusion characterizing the life of the grown-ups in the present world.
 He wants us to go back ‘in a time made simple by the loss/of detail, burned, dissolved, and broken off/Like graveyard sculpture in the weather.’

-Similar to most of Frost’s poems, Directive contains a double layer off meaning.
-It appears to express a simple view about life in New England; but it also deals with human existence in general.
+Similar to most of Frost’s poems, ‘Directive’ contains a double layer of meaning.
+It appears to express a simple view about life in New England, but it also deals with human existence in general.
 It is both a narrative and an exhortation to us to return to the source, despite all difficulties lying in the way.